Last updated 8 August 2021

 One point we have to highlight is that we have no way of verifying the Aventus Group financial figures published by Peerberry.
 While we have access to audited financial statements for each lender that appears on Peerberry, Aventus does not seem willing to provide detailed financial information for the non-lending operations that generate a significant proportion of its group profits.
 We know that Aventus is active in real estate and IT/Tech but unfortunately we do not know how much each business area contributes to group profit and we are also not able to verify the profits made by each non-lending subsidiary.
 We have no grounds to question the reliability of the information published but we think it is worth highlighting the lack of documentation that exists around this.

 Other lenders on Peerberry are small

 The GoFingo group is the other main lending group on Peerberry.
-Five GoFingo Group companies in total are listed on Peerberry.
+GoFingo is owned by Lithuanian entrepreneurs Vytautas Olsauskas and Vytautus Jonas Lapienis.
+Prior to starting GoFingo they co-founded a Lithuanian credit union.
+Four GoFingo Group companies in total are listed on Peerberry.
 The two largest companies are Euro Groshi in Ukraine, and SOS Credit in Czech Republic.
-Both companies made profits in 2018, however the businesses are still small.
-There are also three new lending businesses from GoFingo listed on Peerberry – Momentlaan of Denmark, GoFingo Ukraine and GoFingo Kazakhstan.
-The companies don’t have any real financial information or track record to rely on.
-The lack of size and track record of the GoFingo companies has resulted in them scoring poorly in our ratings.
+Both companies made profits in 2018 and 2019, however the businesses are still small.

 Peerberry lenders - key financial information